+The Hackers Heckling.
 The Black Hat convention is under way today in Las Vegas, and there, before a group of information-security-minded individuals, stood General Keith Alexander, Director of the NSA, getting heckled by conference attendees.
 Their complaints were targeted at the NSA’s surveillance activities and Director Alexander’s dubious testimony to Congress about those activities.

 Initially it’s jarring to see audience members rudely interrupt a dignified speaker.
 Or equally, it’s gratifying to see a public servant held accountable for their conduct.
 Your reaction to the heckling will no doubt align with your interpretation of the accusations laid out against the NSA.